All Episodes

 I mean, it's not that hard.

-Yeah, it and it I can understand that test being that difficult for the actual driver's portion of the test because you should be able to demonstrate that you've been paying attention into the class.
+Yeah, and I can understand that test being that difficult for the actual driver's portion of the test because you should be able to demonstrate that you've been paying attention into the class.

-These are big heavy vehicles.
+These are big, heavy vehicles.

-I expect these people to actually gain that level of enhanced confidence before taking to the road, these things.
+I expect these people to actually gain that level of enhanced confidence before taking to the road these things.

-I know years ago we had a regular caller and he wanted to go to driving school and he was a nice guy, and I sent him to driving school.
+I know years ago we had a regular caller and he wanted to go to driving school and he was a nice guy and I sent him to driving school and he wanted to improve his life.

 He had a new baby.